-- a.
-At point a the goods market is in equilibrium but not the financial market.
+- 1. a.
+True. - b.
+True - c.
+False.
+Any point on an IS curve corresponds to equilibrium in the goods market. - d.
+False.
+A change in these exogenous variables shifts the IS curve. - e.
+False.
+A decrease in the interest rate is represented as a downward movement along an IS curve.
+A change in the exogenous factors will shift the IS curve. - f.
+False.
+Any point on an LM curve corresponds to equilibrium in the financial market. - g.
+True. - 2. a.
 True.
 Point a is on an IS curve that corresponds to a goods market equilibrium position.
 Since point a is not on an LM curve the financial market is not in equilibrium. - b.
-At point c both the goods market and the financial market are in equilibrium.
 False.
 Only the financial market is in equilibrium. - c.
-At point b only the financial market is in equilibrium.
 False.
-Both the goods market and the financial market are in equilibrium - d.
-A movement from point a to point b indicates that the interest rate declines and investment spending increases.
+Both the goods market and the financial market are in equilibrium. - d.
 True.
 It is a movement along an IS curve.